grandpachong/Musixmatch_API_Lyrics_Generator/README.md

-# Musixmatch API Lyrics Generator Project using Python
+# Musixmatch API Lyrics Generator using Python

 This is my first project which is still a work in progress.
 I hope to add more to this project as I gain more knowledge and my skills improve.
 Using Musixmatch open source API, constant Googling, and countless video tutorials helped me make this.